"Should I buy first, or sell first? I don't know what to do."

 It's a commonly asked question, without a definitive answer.

 Many people find themselves in this real estate predicament, reminiscent of the "chicken or the egg" quandary.
 Unfortunately, there's no across-the-board answer that works for everyone.
 Circumstances, finances, and many other variables can make a difference in determining which scenario will be best for you.

-What about contingency offers?
-While your current home is on the market, you can feel free to write a contingency offer for a new home you find while house hunting.
+What about contingent offers?
+While your current home is on the market, you can write an offer for your new home and make it contingent upon selling your existing home.
 However, whether or not it works for you remains up to the seller of the new home.
 You should keep in mind that you will pay a premium with a contingency offer--that is, if the seller even gives it a second thought.
-Many owners may be reluctant to accept a contingency offer if they think there is a good chance they will get other offers.
+Many sellers may be reluctant to accept a contingency offer if they think there is a good chance they will get other offers.
 In these cases, you may be tempted to lower the price on your current home in order to help it sell faster so that you can close on it and move forward with buying the new home.
 Therefore, we always say, be cautious.
-You can take the comfort in knowing that you can write a contingency offer for a new home anytime you like while your home is on the market, but don't let your eagerness to nab a new home let you lose sight of the true value of your current home.
+You can take the comfort in knowing that you can write a contingent offer for a new home anytime you like while your home is on the market, but don't let your eagerness to nab a new home let you lose sight of the true value of your current home.